 Visualizer is a first-person, horde-based, rhythm shooter.
 The player, hired by club dSync, takes on the role of a specialized exterminator to help the club get rid of its infestation of data beings known as “Ghost Frequencies”.
 These “ghosts” are ethereal manifestations of audio frequencies normally imperceptible to the human ear.
 However, since the player is equipped with a specially designed suit and technology, they are able to see these ghosts in the real world.
 These ghosts have begun tampering with the audio waves in club dSync in such a way where patrons have become sickened and no longer frequent the establishment.
 In a last effort to reclaim their spot as the best club around, club dSync has hired the player to infiltrate the club and use their special equipment to find the source of these invaders and eliminate them for good.

-Developed originally as a team of 4 (2 Designers and 2 Artists), eventually expanded to on-board 9 new team members at the start of the Spring 2019 semester
+Developed originally as a team of 4 (2 Designers and 2 Artists), eventually expanded to a team of 13 at the start of the Spring 2019 semester

 Developed in Unity 2018